cytan299/Mach2GTO_compass/source/README.md

 # OpenSCAD source code

 by C.Y.
-Tan 2024
+Tan 2024/2025

-This directory contains the OpenSCAD source code:
+This directory contains the OpenSCAD source codes:
-_mach2gto_compass.scad_.
+_mach2gto_compass.scad_ and _mach1gto_compass.scad.
 This code has been successfully compiled with [OpenSCAD](https://openscad.org/downloads.html) version 2024.11.04.

 * **threads.scad** This library is required for the successful